enasequence/read_docs/reuploading.rst

 There are different reasons to reupload new genome assembly submission files.

-Scenario 1: You realised that the submitted files were wrong
+Scenario 1: You realised that the submitted files are incorrect
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If for any reason you may need to change the files of a submission already done, you must contact us before.
 We may need to cancel the original submission and you may need to resubmit.
 Please note that after a submission is done and you got an analysis accession number (ERZxxxxxx), you must not reupload new files because they will not be taken in account by the automatic pipeline.